n4demo/learn-helm-to-deploy-to-AKS/README.md

 # Audience
 Developers, Solution Architects

-## Learn helm to deploy to AKS - Step 1 of 3
+## Beginners guide to Helm to deploy to AKS - Step 1 of 2

 ### The purpose of this training course is to understand how Helm can help deploy Kubernetes manifest files as a package.